-Main lesson blocks in the Sciences, Humanities and Arts; weekly subject lessons in English, Maths, French, blocks of Craft; Individual and Group Projects; Outdoor Pursuits; Horticulture and Landwork; Music, Games, Bothmer exercise, trips and expeditions.
+The curriculum is broad and rich- Main Lesson blocks range through the Sciences, Humanities and Arts.
+There are weekly subject lessons in English, Maths, blocks of Craft; Individual and Group Projects; Outdoor Pursuits; Horticulture and Landwork; IT, Music, Games, Bothmer exercise, class trips, and expeditions.
+The students are prepared to enter the 21stC world with enthusiasm, competence, and kindness.
+They prepare detailed and high-level portfolios for the IE certificate- giving them the opportunity to deeply explore a subject, not just cram it for exams.

 Having experienced learning whilst immersed in nature, many of our upper school students are naturally drawn to issues related to sustainability, human connection to nature, landscape or the environment.